A clean employment contract from a handful of inputs

 - Enable the IP clause for any creative, engineering, or product role.

-- Always have an employment lawyer in your jurisdiction review before signing — statutory rights differ widely.
+- Always have an employment lawyer in your jurisdiction review before signing — statutory rights differ widely and override any contract term that falls below the statutory floor.